Macrometacorp/docs/docs/cep/query-guide/store.md

 - SELECT

-This is be done by submitting the store query to the Stream worker runtime using its `query()` method.
+This is be done by submitting the store query to the stream worker runtime using its `query()` method.

 In order to execute store queries, the Stream worker of the Stream worker runtime you are using, should have a store defined, which contains the table that needs to be queried.